smart-on-fhir/cumulus-aggregator/docs/integration.md

 - When the export completes, you should have folders in `./library/data_export` corresponding to the currently configured exportable studies (at the time of this writing, `core` and `covid`).
 - Run the bulk uploader with `./data_export/bulk_upload.py`

 If this works, then you've proved out the whole data export flow and should be able to run a production export flow, just changing the `CUMUMULUS_AGGREGATOR_*` environment variables to point to the production instance.
+If you're using the BCH aggregator, you do not need to specify `CUMULUS_AGGREGATOR_URL`, as that URL is the default value in the bulk upload tool.